sfigg/commercialization-public/test/hlk/testref/troubleshooting-system-server-testing.md

 If Loadgen asks for more clients after four hours of testing, it probably means that something has failed.
 One or more of the existing clients dropped out, network connectivity issues have occurred, or another issue is preventing the SUT from sensing the required 40% utilization load.
-This can be an issue of the NIC driver in combination with the network speed, or the driver’s implementation of performance monitor counters upon which the Loadgen MC depends.
+This can be an issue of the NIC driver in combination with the network speed, or the driver's implementation of performance monitor counters upon which the Loadgen MC depends.

 In this case, try the following troubleshooting steps: